I7-Examples/When-in-Rome-2/docs/source.txt

 Instead of eating the holdall glue:
 	say "You decide to disregard the numerous warnings on the outside of the tube and experiment with the taste of the glue.
 It turns out that it produces a strong burning sensation in the lining of the mouth and throat, accompanied by lung-filling noxious fumes and coughing.
 Your eyes water and then you fall into a semi-comatose state for a long, long time.
 The good news is that there is not permanent brain damage, just a lot of misery.";
-	end the game saying "Esther has to take you to the hospital, which is never a good end to the day"
+	end the story saying "Esther has to take you to the hospital, which is never a good end to the day"

 Report eating a poisoned edible thing:
 	say "You eat [the noun], careful to avoid the blob of glue, of course."